terjeio/grblHAL/drivers/ESP32/README.md

 ---

+__Update 2019-11-25:__ Added basic support for Luc's [ESP3D-WEBUI](https://github.com/luc-github/ESP3D-webui) with a backend written from scratch utilizing GrblHALs function pointer based API.

+Currently missing is authentication and notification support, and possibly something else that I have overlooked.
+All GrblHAL settings are available from the GRBL configuration page, however the extended settings provided by GrblHAL does not show any help text.
+The ESP3D Settings page does not show settings not supported by this backend implementation.

+This addon has not yet been tested connected to a machine - I challenge some brave souls to do that and report back by posting issues!

+__NOTE:__ Configuration has been simplified a bit, primarily change options in [`CMakeLists.txt`](https://github.com/terjeio/grblHAL/blob/master/drivers/ESP32/CMakeLists.txt) to enable/disable.
+Enabled plugin code still has to be copied from the plugins folder though.

+---

 __Update 2019-11-16:__ Added initial \(and rather crude\) UI for captive portal when WiFi is configured in APSTA mode.
 Ajax-based, no postbacks for updates.
 It works with Firefox on my laptop...

 ---